rensilver/rensilver/README.md

-## 👨‍💻 Sobre mim
+## 👨‍💻 About Me

-Profissional com experiência em desenvolvimento backend, cloud computing, arquitetura de sistemas distribuídos e análise de dados, com foco em performance, resiliência e entrega de valor para o negócio.
+Professional with experience in backend development, cloud computing, distributed systems architecture, and data analysis, with a focus on performance, resilience, and delivering business value.

-Atualmente, estou em transição para a área de Ciência de Dados e Machine Learning, unindo minha sólida experiência em engenharia de software ao desenvolvimento de soluções orientadas a dados e modelos preditivos.
+Currently transitioning into Data Science and Machine Learning, combining my solid software engineering background with the development of data-driven solutions and predictive models.

-## 🚀 Tecnologias e Ferramentas
+## 🚀 Technologies & Tools
-- **Linguagens:** Python, Java, JavaScript e SQL
+- **Languages:** Python, Java, JavaScript, and SQL
-- **Backend:** Spring Boot, APIs REST e Microsserviços
+- **Backend:** Spring Boot, REST APIs, and Microservices
-- **Cloud & DevOps:** AWS, Azure, Kubernetes e CI/CD
+- **Cloud & DevOps:** AWS, Azure, Kubernetes, and CI/CD
-- **Banco de Dados:** MySQL, Oracle, SQL Server e MongoDB
+- **Databases:** MySQL, Oracle, SQL Server, and MongoDB
-- **Dados & Machine Learning:** ETL, Cleaning, EDA, Pandas, Scikit-learn, Machine Learning
+- **Data & Machine Learning:** ETL, Cleaning, EDA, Pandas, Scikit-learn, Machine Learning

-## 🎯 Foco Atual
+## 🎯 Current Focus
-- Machine Learning e Análise Preditiva
+- Machine Learning and Predictive Analytics
-- Tratamento e Preparação de Dados
+- Data Preparation and Processing
-- Engenharia de Features
+- Feature Engineering
-- Construção de Pipelines de Dados
+- Data Pipeline Development
-- MLOps e Deploy de Modelos
+- MLOps and Model Deployment
-- Sistemas Escaláveis de Machine Learning em Cloud
+- Scalable Machine Learning Systems in the Cloud

-☁️ **AWS Certified Developer – Associate**
+- LLMs, LangChain, GenAI, Agentic AI and related studies about AI Engineering

-🎓 **Graduado em Sistemas de Informação | Cursando Tecnologia em Ciência de Dados**
+☁️ AWS Certified Developer – Associate
-🌎 **Inglês avançado (EFSET C1)**
+🎓 Degree in Information Systems | Currently pursuing a degree in Data Science Technology 🌎 Advanced English (EFSET C1)

 ---

-💡 **Objetivo:** Meu objetivo é atuar como Cientista de Dados ou Machine Learning Engineer, desenvolvendo soluções inteligentes e escaláveis que conectem engenharia de software, cloud computing e dados para gerar impacto real em produtos e negócios.
+💡 **Goal:** My goal is to work as a Data Scientist or Machine Learning Engineer, developing intelligent and scalable solutions that connect software engineering, cloud computing, and data to generate real impact on products and businesses.

 <br>
 <p align="center">